Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 | Instruction following | All three | Within 5% |

 The Linux Foundation report found 25% higher ROI for organizations using open-source AI.
-Here's why:
+Here's where that comes from.

 |---|---|---|